Hyrule Warriors: Age of Calamity

 is a 2020 hack and slash game developed by Koei Tecmo's Omega Force and published by Nintendo for the Nintendo Switch.
 Like the original Hyrule Warriors (2014), Age of Calamity is a crossover that mixes the world and characters of Nintendo's The Legend of Zelda series with the gameplay of Koei Tecmo's Dynasty Warriors series, acting as a spin-off of The Legend of Zelda: Breath of the Wild (2017).

 Set 100 years before Breath of the Wild, Age of Calamity takes place in an era glanced via flashbacks in the original game, and follows Link and Princess Zelda as they gather allies across Hyrule to fend off forces led by the evil Calamity Ganon, who is attempting to revive himself and destroy the kingdom.
 Players control Link, Zelda and their various allies to fight Ganon's minions in large-scale battles reminiscent of Dynasty Warriors, with various gameplay elements taken from The Legend of Zelda.

 Hyrule Warriors: Age of Calamity was released worldwide on November 20, 2020, to positive reviews from critics, who lauded its gameplay, varied character playstyles, amount of content, visuals, and soundtrack, although its technical performance (chiefly its inconsistent frame rate) was criticized by some.
 The narrative drew mixed responses, with praise for the game's characterization and expansion of Breath of the Wilds setting, but dissatisfaction aimed towards its use of time travel.
 Age of Calamity was a commercial success, becoming the best-selling game in the history of the larger Warriors metaseries in four days and selling four million units as of January 2022.
 A third Hyrule Warriors game, Hyrule Warriors: Age of Imprisonment, was released for the Nintendo Switch 2 in 2025.
+An enhanced edition is scheduled to release on Nintendo Switch 2 on February 25, 2027.